How to Make Popsicle Stick Rainbow Sun Catchers — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If the glue is too thick, the tissue paper might get too wet and tear.
-Use a thin, even layer.
+• 1If the glue is too thick, the tissue paper might get too wet and tear easily.
+Use a thin, even layer of glue, and if it seems too much, gently blot away the excess with a paper towel before applying the tissue paper.

-• 2For a sturdier sun catcher, cut a piece of clear contact paper slightly larger than your frame, peel off the backing, and carefully press it over the tissue paper side before adding the second frame.
+• 2For a sturdier sun catcher that also provides a smooth, protective finish, cut a piece of clear contact paper slightly larger than your frame.
+Peel off the backing and carefully press it over the tissue paper side before adding the second frame, ensuring no air bubbles are trapped.

-• 4Let children choose their own color order for the rainbow to foster creativity.
+• 4Let children choose their own color order for the rainbow to foster creativity and individuality.
+While a traditional rainbow follows a specific order, allowing them to experiment with color placement can lead to unique and personal designs.

 Related Activities You Might Enjoy